A petition to confirm an arbitration award in California is the topic of this blog post.

 If you want to file a petition to confirm an arbitration award in California you should wait until at least 101 calendar days after service of a signed copy of the award on the petitioner before filing any petition to confirm an arbitration award to prevent the other party from attempting to vacate the arbitration award.

 An experienced litigation attorney can evaluate your situation and file a petition to confirm an arbitration award as well as collect or enforce the judgment once the Court has confirmed the arbitration award.
-Contact attorney Nathan Mubasher for a free consultation and evaluation of your case.
+Contact attorney Nathan Mubasher for a consultation and evaluation of your case.

 Call (800) 691-2721 and let’s talk about your options.